 - Keep your cards open for a long period of time and continue to use them occasionally even if it’s not your main credit card for spending purposes.

-- People with no credit cards are viewed as higher risk than those who have managed them responsibly.
+- People with no credit cards are viewed as a higher risk than those who have managed them responsibly.

 - Having too many cards depends on your overall credit picture (closed accounts still show up as part of your history).
 If everything else is good having a lot of cards shouldn’t hurt you.